youngkin/prometheus-kube/README.md

     1. `kubectl create ns monitor`
 2. Complete the deployment from the project root directory

-    1. `helm install --namespace default --name prometheus helm/prometheus`
+    1. `helm install --namespace monitor --name prometheus helm/prometheus`

 To verify the deployment: